zizitizi/my-devops-Roadmap/Docker/S17dockerstack.md

 df -Th   - df list file system , T reveal type of file systems and h is human readable

+now we can :
+ cd /usr/share/nginx/html/

+ in any of servers:
+ touch text1.txt

+ see reault in all servers that path and directory

-hint: in master nfs servre in
+hint: in master nfs servre give permission 777 to all directory of that writable path

-cd /srv/nfs4/

 chmod 777 www

-chmod 777 backups
+chmod 777 var

-chmod 777 /var/www
+chmod 777 /usr/share/nginx/html

 now we can write in server-2: